An employee resigned from any orgnaization today what the rule and regulation for release him

 From India, Madras

-Only one word of caution.
-Though your current employer may be willing to accept you without a relieving letter, you will also not have an experience certificate of your current employer.
-This may not be a favourable condition considering your long term career.
+Only one word of caution: Though your current employer may be willing to accept you without a relieving letter, you will also not have an experience certificate from your current employer.
+This may not be a favorable condition considering your long-term career.

-The only option for you is to request/ cajole/ plead with your prospective employer to extend the date of joining to fulfill your contractual obligation with your current employer.
-You have to instil the confidence in him that you are certainly going to join, he should not have the impression that you are seeking extension to pursue alternate employments.
-If this is done then the prospective employer will certainly agree to your request for extension.
+The only option for you is to request/cajole/plead with your prospective employer to extend the date of joining to fulfill your contractual obligation with your current employer.
+You have to instill confidence in him that you are certainly going to join; he should not have the impression that you are seeking an extension to pursue alternate employments.
+If this is done, the prospective employer will certainly agree to your request for an extension.

 The reason why most employers put pressure on employees to join immediately is to ensure that they join their company without pursuing alternate employments.
 So it is all about convincing.